JEdward7777/codex-wordmap/README.md

 ## Running a WordMap Alignment

-1. Open a Codex project using the codex-editor plugin.
+1. Open a Codex project using the codex-editor plugin's `Codex Cell Editor`.
 Within the Codex project, open a Codex notebook.
+2. Make sure the codex notebook is saved.
+The white dot must be gone from the tab.
-2. **Associate the Codex file with a source USFM file:**
+3. **Associate the Codex file with a source USFM file:**
    - Press `Ctrl+Shift+P` and type "Connect Source USFM".
    - Select the USFM file for the specific book.
 This file might have been downloaded separately or might be in the resources folder downloaded by the Codex system.
    - Verify the connected USFM file using the command "View Connected Source USFM".

-3. Place the cursor within the verse you wish to run wordmap on.
+4. Activate the verse you wish to run wordmap on.
-4. Click the wordmap wordlens which appears above the verse.
+5. Click the wordmap button on the bottom ribbon of the screen.
-5. Modify the alignment as desired.
+6. Modify the alignment as desired.
-6. Select `Accept` to close the wordmap tab or `Cancel` to discard alignment changes.
+7. Select `Accept` to close the wordmap tab or `Cancel` to discard alignment changes.

 ## Importing and Exporting USFM Files